 any more advice let me know.

 PS ... the food is marvellous - so wholesome and such good value.
-The 'menu del dia' for lunch is usually $2 or $3 and so tasty. about 9 years ago
+The 'menu del dia' for lunch is usually $2 or $3 and so tasty. over 9 years ago